 Julia Coney has done more to shift the wine industry’s paradigm in the last few years than others have in decades.
 Coney is a wine journalist based in Washington D.C. and Houston.
 Her pennings regularly push the intersection of wine and racism to the forefront of the trade.

-Recently, we asked her to make her debut on the SOMM TV Online Magazine and profile her as an industry innovator.
 Read further to find out Coney’s view of being innovative in the wine industry.

 What aspects of your personality make you a natural innovator?